Rare but beautiful: The art of snow

 Wassily Kandinsky, Winter Landscape I, 1909

-Importantly, Kandinsky had a rare neurological condition called synesthesia which can cause people to “hear” color.
+Importantly, Kandinsky had a neurological condition called synesthesia, which can cause people to “hear” color.
 When he saw green, the most tranquil of all colors, he heard the soothing sounds of a violin.
-When he saw violet, he heard the deep notes of a bassoon.
-Light blue evoked the airy notes of a flute.
+Violet suggested the deep notes of a bassoon and light blue the airy notes of a flute.
+Thus, he began painting as if he were orchestrating a symphony:

 I had little thought for houses and trees.
 I drew colored lines and blobs on the canvas with my palette knife, making them sing just as powerfully as I knew how.